theupdateframework/specification/tuf-spec.md

     metadata file.

     3. **Download and check the snapshot metadata file**, up to the number of bytes specified in the timestamp metadata file.
 If consistent snapshots are not used (see Section 7), then the filename used to download the snapshot metadata file is of the fixed form FILENAME.EXT (e.g., snapshot.json).
-    Otherwise, the filename is of the form VERSION.FILENAME.EXT (e.g., 42.snapshot.json), where VERSION is the version number of the snapshot metadata file listed in the timestamp metadata file.
+Otherwise, the filename is of the form VERSION_NUMBER.FILENAME.EXT (e.g., 42.snapshot.json), where VERSION_NUMBER is the version number of the snapshot metadata file listed in the timestamp metadata file.
 In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

     3.1. **Check against timestamp metadata.** The hashes and version number of the new snapshot metadata file MUST match the hashes and version number